Clemapfel/mousetrap/docs/04_widgets.md

 After realization, we cannot change the contents of `ImageDisplay` directly.
 If the file on disk changes, `ImageDisplay` remains unchanged.
 If we want to update `ImageDisplay`, we need to call `create_from_file` manually again.

-By default, `ImageDisplay` behaves just like any other wigdet, in that it scales freely, which, in case of a raster-based image, may distort the image.
+By default, `ImageDisplay` behaves just like any other widget, in that it scales freely, which, in case of a raster-based image, may distort the image.
 To prevent this, we can call `display.set_expand(false)` which prevents expansion of the widget, then size-hint it like so:

 ```cpp
 display.set_expand(false);